Herbert Macaulay: Twilight years and death

 The leadership of the NCNC went to Azikiwe, who later became the first president of Nigeria.
 Macaulay was buried at Ikoyi Cemetery in Lagos on 11 May 1946.
 Nnamdi Azikiwe delivered a funeral oration at Macaulay's burial ceremony and Isaac Babalola Thomas, editor and proprietor of the Akede Eko, was executor of Macaulay's Last Will and Testament.

+In 2025, Macaulay received a posthumous pardon from Nigerian president Bola Tinubu.

 Macaulay papers at the University of Ibadan Library

 Like his political foe Henry Rawlingson Carr whose library and papers are at the University of Ibadan Library, Macaulay's private collection called The Macaulay Papers are at the African Section of the University of Ibadan Library.
 The Macaulay Papers include a vast assortment of political pamphlets, newspapers, and government documents.
 They also include personal papers, correspondences, diaries, and photographs.

 Honours

-Macaulay was featured in the 1 Naira banknote since 1979 until 1991, when the note was replaced by a coin, also portraying Macaulay.
+Macaulay was featured in the 1 Naira banknote since 1979 until 1991, when the note was replaced by a coin which also portrays Macaulay.

 A biopic titled The Herbert Macaulay Affair which covered about 3 decades of his life was made by Nigerian filmmaker, Imoh Umoren and released in 2019.